ericgj/ing/README.md

 The generator methods need `:destination_root`, `:source_root`, and `:shell`.
 Also, `include Ing::Files` _after_ you specify any options (this is because `Ing::Files` adds several options automatically).

+If you prefer, you can inherit from `Ing::Generator`, which gives you all of the above defaults, plus the functionality of `Ing::Task`.

+Like `Ing::Task`, `Ing::Generator` is simply a convenience for common scenarios.

 [MORE](ing/blob/master/GENERATORS.md)